 Do not include copies of the Ethics Certificates in the Appendices.

-Material supplemental to the thesis but not appropriate to include in the appendices (e.g., raw data, original plan for research and analyses) can be archived in cIRcle as Supplementary Materials.
+Material supplemental to the thesis but not appropriate to include in the appendices (e.g., raw data, original plan for research and analyses, audio or video files) can be archived in cIRcle as Supplementary Material.